karnhao/karnhao/README.en.md

 ## About me
 I'm Mr. Sittipat Tepsuta, 18 years old, male, human, living in Thailand, Asia, Planet Earth, Solar System, Milky Way Galaxy.
  - 👀 I am interest in computer systems and like to programming using logic and mathematics.
- - 🏫 I am currently studying at Sarawittaya School.
+ - 🏫 Currently, I just graduated from Sarawittaya School.
- - 🌱 I am planning to study at university.
+ - 🌱 I am planning to go to study at university.
  - 📫 I live in Thailand.
  - 📖 My favorite book is [Watership Down](https://en.wikipedia.org/wiki/Watership_Down).